t-bendet/Minecraft_JS_2D/pseudo.md

 - [x] classes : main, inventory,tools,elements, more options?,btn-resetworld,btn-resetgame( back to main),tool box element-box
 - [x] background image for each element
 - [ ] pointers for each tool
-- [ ] add counter for elements in object and in css
+- [x] add counter for elements in object and in css
+- [ ] media queries
+- [x] fonts animations and shits

 ### js